 These brown butter toffee chocolate chip cookies are a crowd pleasing dessert, perfect for holiday baking or special occasions.
-This recipe calls for resting the cookie dough for two days and sprinkling the baked cookies with sea salt, elevating these delicious cookies to something you’d find in a high end bakery!

 These Brown Butter Toffee Chocolate Chip Cookies with Sea Salt sound like a decadent cookie you’d get at a fancy bakery.
 And, they taste like it too!